lemonade-sdk/lemonade-vscode/README.md

 ## Requirements
 * VS Code 1.104.0 or higher
 * Lemonade server running locally on port 8000 (default)
-* Qwen3-0.6B-GGUF model loaded in your Lemonade server
+* One or more supported models loaded in your Lemonade server:
+  - Qwen3-0.6B-GGUF
+  - Qwen3-30B-A3B-Instruct-2507-GGUF

 ## 🛠️ Development
 ```bash